antmicro/topwrap/docs/source/developers_guide/tests.md

-(dev-guide-tests)=
 # Tests

-Topwrap functionality is validated with tests, leveraging the `pytest` library.
+Topwrap functionality is validated with tests that leverage the `pytest` library.

-(dev-guide-tests-execution)=
 ## Test execution

-Tests are located in the `tests` directory.
+The tests are located in the `tests` directory.
 All tests can be run with `nox` by specifying the `tests` session:

 ```bash
 nox -s tests
 ```

-This only runs tests on python interpreter versions that are available locally.
+This runs tests on the Python interpreter versions that are available locally.
-There is also a session `tests_in_env` that will automatically install all required python versions, provided you have [pyenv](https://github.com/pyenv/pyenv) installed:
+There is also a session `tests_in_env` that will automatically install all required Python versions, provided you have [pyenv](https://github.com/pyenv/pyenv) installed:

 ```bash
 nox -s tests_in_env
 ```

 :::{note}
-To reuse existing virtual environment and avoid long installation time use `-R` option:
+To reuse an existing virtual environment and avoid lengthy installation times,  use the `-R` flag:

 ```bash
 nox -R -s tests_in_env
 ```
 :::

-To force a specific Python version and avoid running tests for all listed versions, use `-p VERSION` option:
+To force a specific Python version and avoid running tests for all listed versions, use `-p VERSION` flag:

 ```bash
 nox -p 3.10 -s tests_in_env